Alan Myers (drummer)

-Alan Myers (December 29, 1954 – June 24, 2013) was an American rock drummer whose music career spanned more than 30 years.
+Alan Charles Myers (December 29, 1954 – June 24, 2013) was an American rock drummer whose music career spanned more than 30 years.
 He came to prominence in the late 1970s as the third and most prominent drummer of the new wave band Devo, replacing Jim Mothersbaugh.

 Early years

-Alan Myers was born in 1954, in Akron, Ohio, and came from a jazz background.
+Alan Myers was born in 1954 in Akron, Ohio and came from a jazz background.
 He graduated from Firestone High School in 1973.
-In 1976, he met Bob Mothersbaugh in a café in West Akron and went to the house Bob and Gerald Casale were renting for an audition.
+In 1976, he met Bob Mothersbaugh at a café in West Akron and went to the house Bob and Gerald Casale were renting for an audition.
 Alan was Jewish and had been playing percussion since at least junior high school.

 Career

 Devo

 In early 1970, Bob Lewis and Gerald Casale formed the idea of the "devolution" of the human race after Casale's friend Jeffrey Miller was killed by Ohio National Guardsmen firing on a student demonstration.
 Myers joined Devo in 1976, replacing Jim Mothersbaugh following his departure and played on a conventional, acoustic drum kit.
 After the band underwent a few line-up changes, Myers became part of the most popular five-piece incarnation, which included the Casale brothers: Gerald and Bob ("Bob 2") and the Mothersbaugh brothers: Mark and Bob ("Bob 1") and played on Devo's first six studio albums.
 Myers was the youngest member of the band.
 In 1981, Myers with Devo served as Toni Basil's backing band on Word of Mouth, her debut album, which included versions of three Devo songs, recorded with Basil's singing lead.

 Myers became discontented as Devo began to add drum machines to some of their songs.
 New Traditionalists featured them for the first time, and most of the music on their next album Oh, No!
 It's Devo was created by electronic means, while Shout was made almost entirely using the Fairlight CMI digital sampling synthesizer.

 According to the book We Are Devo, Myers cited a lack of creative fulfilment as his reason for leaving the band.
 Since Devo's move to Los Angeles, California, in the late 1970s, he'd felt his role greatly reduced partly due to the use of drum machines.
 He left even though Gerald Casale had begged him not to.

 Among all of Devo's drummers, Myers is the one most associated with the band.
 In 1987, Devo reformed with new drummer David Kendrick, formerly of Sparks, to replace Myers.

 Myers and the other Devo members were part of the Church of the SubGenius.